Checkr Background Checks

 4. Opt out of arbitration if applicable to preserve your legal rights.

 5. Contact a consumer protection attorney.
-If your claim is not adequately investigated, or the results do not represent factual information, don’t delay your legal action.
+If your claim is not adequately investigated, or the results do not represent accurate information, don’t delay your legal action.